cvs-health/testilo/README.md

 ### Track

 The `track` module of Testilo selects, organizes, and presents data from summaries to show changes over time in total scores.
-Changes are shown in a table and also in a line graph on a web page.
+The module produces a web page, showing changes in a table and (in the future) also in a line graph.

 #### Invocation